GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 ### VPC Service Controls

-This stage also provisions the VPC Service Controls configuration on demand for the whole organization, implementing the straightforward design illustrated above:
+This stage also provisions the VPC Service Controls configuration that protects the whole organization, implementing a simplified design that leverages a single perimeter and optionally provides automatic enrollment of projects in the perimeter.

-- one perimeter for each environment
-- one perimeter for centralized services and the landing VPC
-- bridge perimeters to connect the landing perimeter to each environment

-The VPC SC configuration is set to dry-run mode, but switching to enforced mode is a simple operation involving modifying a few lines of code highlighted by ad-hoc comments.
-Variables are designed to enable easy centralized management of VPC Service Controls, including access levels and [ingress/egress rules](https://cloud.google.com/vpc-service-controls/docs/ingress-egress-rules) as described below.

-Some care needs to be taken with project membership in perimeters, which can only be implemented here instead of being delegated (all or partially) to different stages, until the [Google Provider feature request](https://github.com/hashicorp/terraform-provider-google/issues/7270) allowing using project-level association for both enforced and dry-run modes is implemented.
+The VPC SC configuration is controlled via the top-level `vpc_sc` variable, and is disabled by default unless `vpc_sc.perimeter_default` is populated.
+Access levels and ingress/egress policies can be defined in code via the respective `vpc_sc` variable attributes, or via YAML-based factories configured via the usual `factories_config` variable.

 ## How to run this stage